VincentPoupart/SpindleOrientationPaper.jl/README.md

 This is the Julia package used in the paper

 The spatiotemporal distribution of LIN-5/NuMA regulates spindle orientation and tissue organization in the C. elegans germ line

-Réda M Zellag; Vincent Poupart; Takefumi Negishi; Jean-Claude Labbé; Abigail Gerhold
+by Réda M Zellag; Vincent Poupart; Takefumi Negishi; Jean-Claude Labbé; Abigail Gerhold

 doi: